Estecka/mc-ALL-Death-Messages/README.md

 - `see-enabled` Lists all currently enabled rules
 - `disable-all <confirm>` Disables all death message rules.
 - `set <rule name> <rule type> <boolean>` Equivalent to the `gamerule` command, but with a more convenient auto-complete.
-- `reload-styles` Reloads styles from theis config file.
+- `reload-styles` Reloads styles from the config file.